'It’s a nightmare’: Dubai residents raise alarm over deaths linked to e-scooters, bikes

 Residents across the emirate are voicing their frustrations.
 “E-scooter riders are causing chaos on streets, especially in Deira, Karama, and Al Barsha,” said Hannan Khateeb, sales manager at an FMGC firm.
 “Many riders often disregard traffic signals and ride recklessly, endangering themselves and others.
 We need stricter rules to prevent accidents,” said Khateeb.

 To curb reckless driving, the Dubai Roads and Transport Authority (RTA) has mandated a set of rules for e-scooter riders.
-The RTA introduced licensing and registration, as well as raised awareness to ensure residents are aware of and comply with traffic laws.
-The authority established specific zones and lanes for e-scooters and even imposed speed limits.
-The RTA had also mandated the use of helmets and other protective gear to reduce the risk of injury and not adhering to these rules would attract severe penalties.
+The authority introduced licensing and registration, as well as raised awareness to ensure residents are aware of and comply with traffic laws.
+RTA also established specific zones and lanes for e-scooters and even imposed speed limits.
+The use of helmets and other protective gear to reduce the risk of injury was also mandated, and individuals not adhering to these rules would be fined.

 “With so many restrictions, these e-scooter riders still break the law,” said Khateeb.